circinusX1/circinus/README.md

 # LICENSE ADDON
-    - Free of ussage for non commercial or inhouse personal automations.
+    * Free of ussage for non commercial or inhouse personal automations.
-    - For commercial products you need a written consent alosng with a signed license form the Author.
+    * For commercial products you need a written consent and a signed license form the Author.
 This is not gratis.